GouriRajmane/Java-Basic-Codes/README.md

-This will help to uderstand the JAVA Basic codes.
+This will help to uNderstand the JAVA Basic codes.